LeTrash/HELLOWORLD/ts-project/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- Fix stop and start of strokes for different dimensions and colors

-- Have a pop up for the downloads so they can name the file and save it in a certain place on their computer
+- Have a pop-up for the downloads so they can name the file and save it in a certain place on their computer
 - Add in a color picker
 - Add in a slider bar for the stroke